 About Owen Underhill, Artistic Director

-Owen Underhill is Artistic Director and conductor of the Turning Point Ensemble and a composer, and faculty member in the School for the Contemporary Arts at Simon Fraser University in Vancouver.
+Owen Underhill is Artistic Director and conductor of the Turning Point Ensemble and a composer, and past faculty member in the School for the Contemporary Arts at Simon Fraser University in Vancouver.
 Previously, he served as Artistic Director of Vancouver New Music from 1987 to 2000.
 As a conductor, Underhill enjoys bringing to life new work, and has conducted more that 300 premieres of Canadian and international composers.
 He has worked with and conducted the music of several prominent composers including Louis Andriessen, Gavin Bryars, Sofia Gubaidulina, Giya Kancheli, Nikolai Korndorf, Rudolf Komorous, James MacMillan, Barbara Pentland, Steve Reich, Linda Catlin Smith, Ana Sokolovic, Toru Takemitsu, Kevin Volans, and Judith Weir.
 In addition to his conducting with Turning Point Ensemble, he has conducted ensembles including the CBC Radio Orchestra, Vancouver Symphony Orchestra, Manitoba Chamber Orchestra, National Art Centre Orchestra, Ostrava New Orchestra (Czech Republic), Prague Modern Ensemble, Cantus Ensemble (Zagreb), CrossSound Festival Alaska, and the Vancouver Intercultural Orchestra.

 As a composer, his music has many different expressions and has been described as dense and interesting, colourful, lyrical in inspiration, exuberant and witty, subtle, and thoughtful.
 Among his recent compositions are a set of solo piano Bagatelles (2013-2022), Gaudi Madrigals (2020) for 8-part choir, the violin solo Cone (2020), Bee Studies (2019), a song cycle based on poems of Renée Sarojini Saklikar for soprano and Turning Point Ensemble, and He is Flying (2020), a work for two erhu and sheng written as part of a dance project with Wen Wei Dance.
 His compositions are on several recordings including Curio Box on the Orlando label, Still Image on the Centrediscs label as performed by the Bozzini Quartet, and Celestial Machine on the Artifact label.
-He was nominated as Outstanding Composer at the WCMA awards 2019 for his Cello Concerto, and Canzone di Petra was awarded the Outstanding Classical Composition at the WCMA in 2007, and his Love Songs was previously nominated for a Juno award.
+He was nominated as Outstanding Composer at the WCMA awards 2019 for his Cello Concerto, Canzone di Petra was awarded the Outstanding Classical Composition at the WCMA in 2007, and his Love Songs was previously nominated for a Juno award.

-Underhill has worked on behalf of Canadian music throughout his career.
-He was named as a Canadian Music Ambassador in 2009, and received a Lifetime Achievement Award for extraordinary contributions to Canadian Music in 2017 from the BC Region of the Canadian Music Centre.
+Underhill has worked on behalf of Canadian music throughout his career, serving as President of the Canadian Music Centre between 2010 and 2014.
+He received a Lifetime Achievement Award for extraordinary contributions to Canadian Music in 2017.